White Terror (Spain): Executions, forced labour and medical experiments

 Just as with the death toll from executions by the Nationalists during the Civil War, historians have made different estimations the victims of the White Terror after the war.
 Stanley Payne estimates 30,000 executions following the end of the war.
 Recent searches conducted with parallel excavations of mass graves in Spain (in particular by the Association for the Recovery of Historical Memory, ARMH) estimate that the total of people executed after the war arrive at a number between 15,000 and 35,000.
-Julián Casanova Ruiz, nominated in 2008 among the experts in the first judicial investigation (conducted by judge Baltasar Garzón) against the Francoist crimes estimate 50,000.
+Julián Casanova Ruiz, nominated in 2008 among the experts in the first judicial investigation (conducted by judge Baltasar Garzón) against the Francoist crimes, estimates 50,000.
 Historian Josep Fontana says 25,000.
 According to Gabriel Jackson, the number of victims of the White Terror (executions and hunger or illness in prisons) just between 1939 and 1943 was 200,000.

 A Francoist psychiatrist, Antonio Vallejo-Nájera, carried out medical experiments on prisoners in the Francoist concentration camps to "establish the bio-psych roots of Marxism".

 Vallejo Najera also said that it was necessary to remove the children of the Republican women from their mothers.
 Thousands of children were taken from their mothers and handed over to Francoist families (in 1943 12,043).
 Many of the mothers were executed afterwards.
 "For mothers who had a baby with them – and there were many – the first sign that they were to be executed was when their infant was snatched from them.
 Everyone knew what this meant.
 A mother whose little one was taken had only a few hours left to live".

 Stanley Payne observes that Franco's repression did not undergo "cumulative radicalisation" like that of Hitler; in fact, the opposite occurred, with major persecution being slowly reduced.
 All but 5 per cent of death sentences under Franco's rule occurred by 1941.
 During the next thirty months, military prosecutors sought 939 death sentences, most of which were not approved and others commuted.
 On October 1, 1939, all former Republican personnel serving a sentence of less than six years were pardoned.
 In 1940 special military judicial commissions were created to examine sentences and were given the power to confirm or reduce them but never to extend them.
-Later that year, provisional liberty was granted to all political prisoners serving less than six years and in April 1941, this was also granted to those serving less than twelve years and then fourteen years in October.
+Later that year, provisional liberty was granted to all political prisoners serving less than six years, and in April 1941, this was also granted to those serving less than twelve years and then fourteen years in October.
 Provisional liberty was extended to those serving up to twenty years in December 1943.
+According to Julián Casanova Ruiz, Francoist repression was never exterminatory, and unlike the political repression in Nazi Germany, it became less radical as time went on, with the number of Republican political prisoners having decreased substantially by the time of Allied victory in World War II.